pjones/inhibit-screensaver/README.md

 ## DESCRIPTION

 `inhibit-screensaver` executes a command at regular intervals.
-If the command exists successfully `inhibit-screensaver` will acquire an inhibit cookie to keep the screen saver from activating.
+If the command exits successfully `inhibit-screensaver` will acquire an inhibit cookie to keep the screen saver from activating.

 Since inhibiting the screensaver on Linux is a complete mess, the